omarsagoo/Core-Git-Branching/Script.md

 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.

-Max met the Unicorn King who granted him magic powers.
+Max met the Unicorn King who granted him magic powers to use to fight the good.
+The Unicorn King needed a new soldier, and while he was looking a young boy fell into his lap.
+His plan for world domination is one step ever closer.
 The end.

 ## Cast